Answers to Common Questions

 The Las Vegas Soaring Club also has flying space nearby.
 To find out more information, please visit www.lvsoaringclub.org

 Yes!
-Information about field trips (along with teacher and parent resources) can be accessed by visiting the Bureau of Land Management's website and clicking "For Teachers".
+If you are a school group or other organized group, please contact Janis Kadlec at (702) 515-5380.
+More teacher and parent resource can be accessed by visiting the Bureau of Land Management's website and clicking "For Teachers".

 To view volunteering opportunities at Red Rock Canyon, visit Volunteer.Gov and search "Red Rock Canyon."